 The following list offers a few additional items you may want to consider:

 - Service opportunities

 - Living areas (campus housing)

 Decide how the final decision will be reached

 Some families allow their son or daughter to make the final decision, others decide together, and some say it comes down to the financial aid package.
 Talk together ahead of time to discuss which decision-making method is best for you and your family.

 The college search is just the beginning of an important transition for students and their families.
 Though at times the search process may seem daunting, if you keep the lines of communication open throughout the process, you’ll be on the right track!
-Keep in mind that your high school counselor and college admissions counselors are your allies.
+Keep in mind that your high school counselor and college admissions representatives are your allies.
 They are available to answer questions and help guide you and your family through the process.